The Sandwich Generation: 3 Ways to Alleviate Stress

-For example, you could get involved with your parents finances and identify solutions for them to help themselves.
+For example, you could get involved with your parent’s finances and identify solutions for them to help themselves.
 Perhaps your parents could fund a long-term care insurance policy or maybe they have assets that you are not aware of.
-Maybe their idea of what they need is different than your own.
+Maybe their idea of what they need is different from your own.

-On the other end of the age scale, discuss with your children their expectations for your financial involvement — college, weddings, grandchildren or even do they expect they might move back in with you?
+On the other end of the age scale, discuss with your children their expectations for your financial involvement – college, weddings, grandchildren, or even if they expect they might move back in with you.
 Perhaps compromises can be reached.